pianetarosso/iNav_web/README.md

 In this version you can find:

-# Wizard to create a building, with bearing management for each floor, geolocalization of the building and creation af path and RFID markers on the map.

-# Sharing of the maps with an Android client
+ - Wizard to create a building:

+        + bearing management for each floor;
+        + geolocalization of the building;
+        + creation af paths and RFID markers for every floor

+ - Connection with a custom Android client:

+        + search of the building based on position and distance;
+        + download of buildings
+        + automatic update based on building version